W-David-Porter/acim/src/text/4-the-illusions-of-the-ego/v-the-ego-body-conflict/index.md

 ³The ego compromises with the issue of the eternal, just as it does with all issues touching on the real question in any way.
 ⁴By becoming involved with tangential issues, it hopes to hide the real question and keep it out of mind.
 ⁵The ego’s characteristic busyness with nonessentials is for precisely that purpose.
-⁶Preoccupations with problems set up to be incapable of solution are favourite ego devices for impeding learning progress.
+⁶Preoccupations with problems set up to be incapable of solution are favorite ego devices for impeding learning progress.
 ⁷In all these diversionary tactics, however, the one question that is never asked by those who pursue them is, “What for?”.
 ⁸This is the question that *you* must learn to ask in connection with everything.
 ⁹What is the purpose?